Snazzy72/SOTFModMenu/README.md

 Mod Menu for Sons Of The Forest

+- Use `Backquote` to open the menu overlay.
+- To change keybinds, edit `SOTFModMenu.cfg` in `BepinEx/config`.

 - Valid ItemID's are stored in `Items/ItemList.csv`
 - Keep in mind, no sanity checks have been made for item amounts.
 Adding, let's say, 100 backpacks could cause issues.
 Be wary of this.